 The Spring Carnival is a wonderful opportunity to flaunt the new season’s fashions.
-Remember to dress appropriately (no midriffs, sloppy footwear or denim) - especially if you’ve purchased members’ tickets - and rest assured that hats and headwear are always encouraged.
+Remember to dress appropriately (no midriffs, sloppy footwear or denim) and rest assured that hats and headwear are always encouraged.
 If you’ll be on the grass most of the day, consider swapping stilettos for wider heels so you’re not constantly sinking into the ground.
-Finally, some race days encourage a specific dress code, like black and white attire on Derby Day and a splash of red on Colgate Optic White Stakes Day.
+Finally, some race days encourage a specific dress code, like black and white attire on Derby Day Race Day and a splash of red on Colgate Optic White Stakes Day.

 Where to stay

 Once you’ve decided which race day you want to go to, check whether it’s at Royal Randwick or Rosehill Gardens.
 If it’s the former, a stay at Adina Apartment Hotel Coogee or Adina Apartment Hotel Surry Hills will put you nice and close to the action.
 Make the most of the free public transport you get with your race day ticket by jumping on one of the buses that take you almost door to door or hop in an Uber for an easy 10 minute ride.
 Both hotels offer spacious apartment accommodation, including fully equipped kitchens for cooking up your own race day champagne breakfast and spacious bedrooms and bathrooms, ideal for getting ready.
 They’re also located in two of Sydney’s best suburbs: choose Coogee if you want to explore the beautiful eastern beaches and choose Surry Hills if you want to indulge in Sydney’s café culture and best boutique shopping.